Javier Báez: New York Mets

+2021: Mid-season trade

-On July 30, 2021, Baez was traded to the New York Mets along with Trevor Williams and cash considerations in exchange for Pete Crow-Armstrong.
+On July 30, 2021, Báez was traded to the New York Mets along with Trevor Williams and cash considerations in exchange for Pete Crow-Armstrong.
+He decided to wear number 23, along with former teammate Kris Bryant, to honor Cubs' Hall of Famer Ryne Sandberg.
 He made his Mets debut on July 31 against the Cincinnati Reds.
-He went 1 for 4, the one hit being a 2-run home run.
-The Mets would go on to win the game 5-4.
+He went 1-for-4, the one hit being a 2-run home run.
+The Mets would go on to win the game 5–4.

 On August 24, Javier Baez moved to second base after his childhood friend Francisco Lindor was activated off the injured list and took over his primary position at shortstop.

 On August 30, Baez received massive criticism for booing and giving a thumbs down towards Mets fans who booed them.
-Mets owner Steve Cohen stated that Baez's behavior was unacceptable.
+The incident sparked significant backlash from Mets fans and media, with some calling for disciplinary action.
+Báez and teammate Francisco Lindor held a joint press conference where they apologized for the gesture.
+Mets owner Steve Cohen stated that Baez's behavior was unacceptable, but later praised Báez's hustle following the comeback win.
 In the game following his controversial remarks, Baez scored a game-winning run to complete a Mets ninth-inning comeback against the Miami Marlins.
 Booing from Mets fans earlier in the game turned to cheers and thumbs up.
+The controversy subsided as Báez's performance on the field improved and helped the Mets during their playoff push.

-In 2021 he had the worst walk/strikeout ratio in the majors, at 0.15.
-He swung at and missed 21.7% of all pitches, the highest percentage in major league baseball.
+In 2021, he had the worst walk/strikeout ratio in the majors, at 0.15.
+He swung at and missed 21.7% of all pitches, the highest percentage in MLB.

 Detroit Tigers

+2022: First year in Detroit

 On December 1, 2021, Báez signed a six-year, $140 million contract with the Detroit Tigers.
+Báez decided to wear the No. 28 with the Tigers, as his No. 9 was already being worn and his No. 23 was retired for Willie Horton.

 In his Tigers debut on April 8, 2022, Báez hit a ninth-inning walk-off single to defeat the Chicago White Sox, 5–4.
 On April 16, the Tigers placed Báez on the 10-day injured list with right thumb soreness.

 Over his first season in Detroit, Báez hit .238/.278/.393 with 67 RBI, while his 17 home runs were enough to lead a weak-hitting Tigers team.
 He swung at a higher percentage of pitches outside the strike zone (48.7%) than any other major league batter, and had the highest called strike plus whiff rate in the majors (32.2%).